 Rebuild Family Relationships

 Do not allow situations to be left for so long that it creates distances in relationships that are difficult to approach or revisit.

-Do not opt for simply avoiding the situation by leaving the room, not attending family function’s or not having anything to do with them.
+Do not opt for simply avoiding the situation by leaving the room, not attending family functions or not having anything to do with them.

-It is difficult and it is hard, but at the end of the day you will feel better for it having been the first one to acknowledge the situation and made an attempt to rebuild the relationship regardless of acceptance or rejection.
+It is difficult and it is hard, but at the end of the day, you will feel better for having been the first one to acknowledge the situation and make an attempt to rebuild the relationship regardless of acceptance or rejection.

 “Do not harbour grudge against one another, nor jealousy, nor enmity; and do not show your backs to one another; and become as fellow brothers and slaves of Allah.
 It is not lawful for a Muslim to avoid speaking with his brother beyond three days. ~ Riyad-al-Saliheen Hadith 17 1567

 Ask your Lord for forgiveness and then turn in repentance to Him…”Qur’an 11:3